zunique90/alx-system_engineering-devops/0x00-shell_basics/README.md

-The first script prints the path name of the current working directory The second script displays the content list of the current directory The third script changes the working directory to the user's home directory
+The first script prints the path name of the current working directory The second script displays the content list of the current directory The third script changes the working directory to the user's home directory The fourth script displays current directory content in a long format